-Communications and equipment manufacturing -based businesses are intensely competitive and involve a high degree of risk.
+The marketing and sale of indoor agricultural equipment is intensely competitive and involve a high degree of risk.
 Public acceptance of business transacted by us may never reach the magnitude required to be commercially profitable.

 Many of our existing competitors, as well as a number of potential new competitors have longer operating histories, greater name recognition, larger customer bases and significantly greater financial, technical and marketing resources than us.
 These factors may allow them to respond more quickly than us to new or emerging technologies and changes in customer requirements.
 It may also allow them to devote greater resources than we can to the development, promotion and sale of their products and services.
 Such competitors may also engage in more extensive research and development, undertake more far-reaching marketing campaigns, adopt more aggressive pricing policies and make more attractive offers to existing and potential employees, strategic partners, advertisers and Internet publishers.
 In addition, current and potential competitors have established or may establish cooperative relationships among themselves or with third parties to increase the ability of their products or services.